notsag-dev/hacking-tools-for-web-developers/README.md

 ## Nmap
 https://github.com/nmap/nmap

 I discovered this great tool around 12 years ago.
 I remember it was mind-blowing to me that Ubuntu came with it installed out-of-the-box given the nature of the app!
 At that point it was the most popular network mapping tool around, and it still holds that position today.
-It has many capabilities such as host discovery, port scanning, service and OS detection, vulnerability analysis, and more!
+It has many capabilities such as host discovery, port scanning, service and OS detection, vulnerability analysis, and much more!

 Example:
 ```